andreaschari/linguistic-transfer/README.md

 To reproduce the `neuCLIR` retrieval experiments you can use the `xm-retrievers` fork and just change the `DATA` variable of `xm-retrievers/scripts/run_multi_vector_biencoder.sh` to "neuclir".
 (Check the `xm-retrievers` repository for more usage details.)

+To evaluate the results you can use the `score_neuclir.py` script.

 ## Fine-tuning the models

 First requirement for BGE-M3 and mT5 fine-tuning is to create a jsonl file of the training data + mined negatives.
 For reproducibility you can find our traning jsonl files in the released dataset (see Checkpoints and Dataset on Hugging Face 🤗 Section).